Classes again cancelled at Saskatoon elementary school due to water main breaks

 Share:

-SASKATOON -- Classes are once again cancelled at Bishop Klein School due to water main breaks.
+SASKATOON -- v> Classes are once again cancelled at Bishop Klein School due to water main breaks.

 Greater Saskatoon Catholic Schools (GSCS) says water has not been restored following several recent water main breaks in the area.
 Teachers are providing classes online.